 Oliver Quick’s main interest is in the regulation of health professions, particularly in relation to issues of safety and trust.
 He has recently undertaken a scoping study for the Council for Healthcare Regulatory Excellence on the ‘Impact of regulation on the behaviour of healthcare professionals’; He is also currently writing a book called ‘Regulating Safety and Trust in Medicine: Protecting Patients and Professions’ to be published by Cambridge University Press.

-In addition to the above, public law researchers at the School of Law also carry out work in the following areas, among others:
+In addition to the above, public law researchers at the Law School also carry out work in the following areas, among others:

 For details of research in these fields, please follow the links.